obokhove/wetropolis20162020/README.md

 - How (well) can we predict heavy precipitation and floods?
 - How (well) can we mitigate and control flooding?

 I will elucidate the answers to the above questions and use them in the design and modelling of an interactive, conceptual table-top demonstration and experiment on rainfall, flooding as well as flood mitigation and control.
 The design will serve two purposes: as public demonstration of the concepts of flooding and as a simplified test environment for mathematical models of flooding with rainfall, hydraulics, hydrology, data assimilation and flood control.
-For the test environment, I will identify the mathematical elements involved to model ``random’’ rain supply, channel/river flow, the hydrology of ``Hele-Shaw valleys’’ (illustrating the effects porous moors, fast run-off from tarmac, and the function of reservoirs), flow in bypass canals, and control features such as weirs and sluice gates as well as data assimilation using a few measurement points.
+For the test environment, I will identify the mathematical elements involved to model "random" rain supply, channel/river flow, the hydrology of "Hele-Shaw valleys" (illustrating the effects porous moors, fast run-off from tarmac, and the function of reservoirs), flow in bypass canals, and control features such as weirs and sluice gates as well as data assimilation using a few measurement points.
 Obviously, this is work in progress.

-- Email from Wout on 30-05-2106: "Maak ook maar zo’n model voor Twente.
+- Email from Wout on 30-05-2106: *Maak ook maar zo’n model voor Twente.
 Er viel hier net 20 mm in 15 minuten.
 Zelfs de straat stond blank, ondanks de hoge ligging en vlak voor de keukendeur was het 5 cm diep water.
-En er komen nog een paar buien aan, wow!"
+En er komen nog een paar buien aan, wow!*
-Please also make a mathematical model for Twente.
+Please also make such a mathematical and numerical model for (rivers in) Twente.
 Rainfall here a gew minutes ago accumulated to 20mm in 15min.
 The street was flooded, despite its higher situation and in front of the kicthen door the water was 5cm deep.
 More rain is expected.
 Wow!

-- Email Wout 31-05-2016: *ik heb al materiaal gekocht. slang, klep, dik schuim, iets om detector mee te maken.
-"Materials have been bought: tube, valve, thick foam and something to amke a detector.* I have bought some material, in advance of your visit: tubing, a valve, thick foam, something to construct a waterlevel detector.
+- Email Wout 31-05-2016: *ik heb al materiaal gekocht. slang, klep, dik schuim, iets om detector mee te maken.* Materials have been bought: tube, valve, thick polystyrene foam and something to amake a detector.
+I have bought some material, in advance of your visit: tubing, a valve, thick foam, something to construct a waterlevel detector.

 - Email Wout 04-06-2016: *Plaatje freesmodel*.
 The first design was on one foam plated with a DDR-style city.
 We routed it but it was abandoned since the channel and residence time was too short.
 See file (```Figovers''') overstromingsmodel-rendering-03.JPG
 ![Figovers](overstromingsmodel-rendering-03.JPG)